 For the 2015-2020 period, a special effort is being made concerning the feminization of the Group’s workforce:

-- The Global Summit of Women (GSW): Every year, ENGIE attends the Global Summit of Women (GSW), also known as 'Davos for Women', which has always attracted an extremely high level of delegates, and gives women from around the Group an opportunity to contribute to event debates.
+- The Global Summit of Women (GSW): ENGIE takes part every year in the Global Summit of Women (GSW), sometimes called the “Davos for women”.
+Since the outset, it has attracted speakers of a very high level and women from the Group have the opportunity to join in the debates.

-- Capital filles: ENGIE partners the Capital Filles initiative in which women sponsors from the Group provide support and advice to girls at local high schools, introducing them to careers in science, technology and industry, and guiding them in their choice of career options.
+- Capital Filles: ENGIE is a partner of an operation called Capital Filles in which women sponsors from the Group give support to female high school students living in disadvantaged areas to introduce them to careers in science, technology and industry and guide them in making their career choices.

-- Cercle InterElles: an “intercompany think tank” dedicated to actions in favor of promoting the employment of women in technical and scientific fields, providing them with access to positions with responsibilities, and ensuring them a better work-life balance.
+- Cercle InterElles: an inter-company think tank dedicated to initiatives promoting jobs for women in technical and scientific fields, providing them with access to positions with responsibilities, and ensuring them a better work-life balance.